wanatowiczJarek/angular-app-edition-with-charts/README.md

 After task completion we will discuss your solution together during the interview and talk about the decisions you have made and solutions you proposed.

-Please do as much as you can in a few hours.

 ## Getting Started